clarkep/cpick/README.md

 # Cpick: a color picker

-Cpick is a simple RGB color picker.
+Cpick is a simple RGB and HSV color picker that can write output colors to files.

 ![screenshot](cpick.png)

 Usage
 -----
+To launch cpick from a command line with an output file of test.txt, byte 7, use

+     $ cpick test.txt@7

+or without an output file,

+     $ cpick

 The central square shows a 2d slice of the RGB color space, and the slider moves the slice in the third dimension.

-Click on the bottom left square to rotate dimensions, and click anywhere on the central square to select a color.
+Click on the buttons in the bottom left to rotate dimensions, and click anywhere on the central square to select a color.
+If using an output file, the selected color will be automatically written to the specified byte offset.

 Building
 --------
 This project depends on [raylib](https://github.com/raysan5/raylib).

-To build with cmake, run:
+To build with cmake, run

      $ cmake -B build